plantnet/malpolon/README.md

 To install malpolon, you will first need to install **Python 3.8, 3.9 or 3.10**, and several python packages.
 To do so, it is best practice to create a virtual environment containing all these packages locally.

-⚠️ **macOS** installation may be bumpy for now.
-More instructions will be added shortly.
-It is recommended to stick to Linux for the time being. ⚠️
+⚠️ **macOS** installation does not yet include instructions on how to properly set up GPU usage for GPU-enabled mac.
+For training purposes we recommend sticking to Linux for the time being. ⚠️

 ### 0. Requirements